mimo00/vocablab/README.md

 # vocablab
 Application for learning vocabulary

+# Check out the app
+#TODO

 # Use cases
+1. Create a new account
+2. Login to panel
-1. Insert new flashcard
+3. Insert new flashcard
-2. List all flashcards
+4. List all flashcards
-3. Do the lesson
+5. Do the lesson
-4. Export flashcards as CSV

-Diagram of use cases https://miro.com/app/board/uXjVKexMRzU=/?share_link_id=236618736259

 # Used technologies
 #TODO